schefferac2020/schefferac2020.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an aspiring computer scientist and robotisist interested in having fun solving interesting problems!
-I've just finished my undegradauate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/) and I'm looking forward to starting a master's degree this upcoming semester in Computer Engineering with a focus in robotics.
+I am an aspiring computer scientist and roboticist interested in solving cool problems!
+I've just finished my undergraduate degree in Computer Science and Engineering from the [University of Michigan, Ann Arbor](https://www.engin.umich.edu/).
+I'm looking forward to starting a master's degree this upcoming semester in Computer Engineering with a focus in robotics.

 If interested, you can [download my resume here](../files/resume.pdf).